syncfusion/wpf-docs/wpf/Maps/Overview.md

 Tree map-like support provides rich UI for shapes and bubbles.
 Annotation and CustomDataBinding items shows additional information on the map.

+Maps also provide multilayer support, which can be added as a sublayer, and shapes such as polygons, polylines, and points can be added to them.

 Options like zooming, panning, and map selection extend the interactivity of the map.

 ![Maps - Overview](Overview_images/Overview_img1.png)